-To understand the environment in which the Board operates as well as identify factors that could impact the Board's success in carrying out its regulatory duties, the Department of Consumer Affairs' SOLID Planning Unit (SOLID) conducted an environmental scan of the Board's internal and external environments by collecting information through the following methods:
+To understand the environment in which the Board operates as well as identify factors that could impact the Board's success in carrying out its regulatory duties, the DCA's SOLID Planning Unit conducted an environmental scan of the Board's internal and external environments by collecting information through the following methods:

-- Interviews were conducted with the executive director and board management in June and July 2023. - Interviews were conducted with board members in June and July 2023. - Online surveys were distributed to staff and external stakeholders in June and July 2023.
+- Interviews with the executive director and Board management in June and July 2023. - Interviews conducted with Board members in June and July 2023. - Online surveys were distributed to staff and external stakeholders in June and July 2023.

-The most significant themes and trends identified from the environmental scan were discussed by board members and the executive director, licensing manager, and administrative manager during a strategic planning session facilitated by SOLID on September 28, 2023.
-This information guided the Board in the development of its strategic objectives outlined in this 2024-2028 strategic plan.
+The most significant themes and trends identified from the environmental scan were discussed by Board members and the executive director, licensing manager, and administrative manager during a strategic planning session facilitated by SOLID on September 28, 2023.
+This information guided the Board in the development of its strategic objectives outlined in this strategic plan.